Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Discussion

 Regardless of whether ASASSN-17jz was the result of an SN in an AGN or solely an AGN, the increased AGN activity implies that the accretion flow must have substantially changed in some way.
 ASASSN-17jz and other, similar nuclear transients thus provide us with an opportunity to study how large-scale changes to accretion disks can occur, how the accretion flow can change as a result, and how long it takes the accretion disk to stabilize again. \\

 \acknowledgments

-The authors thank Y. Chen, J. Mauerhan, C. Melis, C. C. Steidel, and R. L. Theios for obtaining some follow-up data.
-U.C.
+The authors thank Y. Chen, J. Mauerhan, C. Melis, C. C. Steidel, and R. L. Theios for obtaining follow-up data. \edit1{We thank Lizelke Klindt and Fiona Harrison for contributing to observations made with the Palomar 200-inch telescope.} U.C.
 Berkeley students Nick Choksi, Edward Falcon, Romain Hardy, Goni Halevy, Emily Ma, Yukei Murakami, Jackson Sipple, Costas Soler, Samantha Stegman, James Sunseri, Sergiy Vasylyev, and Jeremy Wayland contributed to observations with the Lick Nickel 1~m telescope.
 We are grateful to S. Gomez for assistance with running \texttt{MOSFiT} supernova models.
 We thank the \swift{} PI, the Observation Duty Scientists, and the science planners for promptly approving and executing our \swift{} observations.
 The Las Cumbres Observatory and its staff are gratefully acknowledged for its continuing assistance with the ASAS-SN project.
 We thank the staffs of the various observatories where data were obtained for their assistance.

 ASAS-SN is supported by the Gordon and Betty Moore Foundation through grant GBMF5490 to the Ohio State University and National Science Foundation (NSF) grant AST-1515927.
 Development of ASAS-SN has been supported by NSF grant AST-0908816, the Mt.
 Cuba Astronomical Foundation, the Center for Cosmology and AstroParticle Physics at the Ohio State University, the Chinese Academy of Sciences South America Center for Astronomy (CASSACA), the Villum Foundation, and George Skestos.